Center for Academic Achievement

 If a professor plans to attend a conference, has a professional meeting or any other commitment that interferes with a class meeting the Center for Academic Achievement can provide backup service.
 Rather than cancel class we would love the opportunity:

-Fill out the Absent Professor Program Request Form to utilize this service for your course.
+Fill out the Guest Presentation Request Form to utilize this service for your course.
 If possible, the CAA staff prefers a two week notice to accommodate you presentation needs.
 Although, we do our best to meet each request we can not guarantee this service.

 FASTRACK is a web based early warning system which allows faculty the opportunity to quickly send a report regarding a student who may be at academic risk.
 The report is submitted to First Year Advising in the Office of New Student Programs where an academic advisor who serves as a liaison for student success in early intervention will contact the at-risk student.
 Additionally, the report will be forwarded to several other departments that can assist the student to address the academic concern.
 Faculty submitting FASTRACK reports will receive email feedback regarding the intervention approaches taken with the referred student.